sourcehut-mirrors/chawan/doc/css.md

 ## Standard properties

-A list of supported standard properties, with notes on unimplemented
+A list of supported standard properties, with notes on unimplemented values:
-values:

 * background-color (see color)
 * background-image (displays placeholders only)
 * border-collapse
+* border-left-style, border-right-style, border-top-style, border-bottom-style (only works on tables)
 * border-spacing
 * bottom
 * box-sizing